-Would you be interested in getting your hands on a book that is part botanical-themed coloring book, part drawing instruction manual, part sketch book and part art journal?
+Would you be interested in getting your hands on a book that is part botanical-themed coloring book, part drawing instruction manual, part sketch book, part art journal and part garden journal?

 I don’t know about you, but that’s actually a description of what my ideal art book would be like — and that’s also the description of an actual, existing book by Lindsay Hopkins, published by Leisure Arts.
 The book is called The Colors of Nature: A Color, Draw & Sketch Book For All Things Wild and Free.